Ideology of the Islamic State: Comparisons to Revolutionary Marxism

-Initial reception
+Reception

 Following the announcement of the Islamic State of Iraq (ISIL's predecessor) in 2006, there was much celebration on Jihadist websites.
 A number of popular forums added counters that counted the number of days that had passed since the Islamic state's establishment, with a statement underneath: "[a certain number of] days have passed since the announcement of the Islamic State and the [Muslim] community's coming hope…and it will continue to persist by the will of God."
 However, outside of jihadists online, it was not considered by people as an official state.
 Abu Umar al-Baghdadi and Abu Hamza al-Muhajir both insisted that the Islamic State of Iraq was not simply a new name for Al-Qaeda in Iraq, but was an actual state.
 When other Iraq-based Salafi factions like the Islamic Army in Iraq refused to recognize it as a state and give it their allegiance, Abu Umar al-Baghdadi called them "sinners".

 Criticism

-U.S. Secretary Of State John Kerry said in a statement that "[IS] is not Islamic", and denied it was a state, instead calling it a terrorist organization.
-Neither governments nor peoples recognize it as legitimate government.
+U.S. Secretary of State John Kerry said in a statement that "[IS] is not Islamic", and denied it was a state, instead calling it a terrorist organization.
+Neither governments nor peoples recognize it as a legitimate government.